IntentArchitect/Docs/articles/module-building/templates-general/tutorial-create-a-template/02-create-the-module-and-a-template/create-the-module-and-a-template.md

 Click on the `MyModules` package, right-click and select `Rename`.

 > [!NOTE]
-> This rename step is optional but demonstrates the process of how to accomplish this if required.
+> The name of the package is what the name of your module will be.
+This rename step is optional but demonstrates the process of how to accomplish this if required.

 Enter a name for the `Package` (such as `MyModules.Entities`) and press `ENTER`.
 It will prompt you whether you want to change the underlying files.
 Click on `YES`.
 Finally, click on `Save`.